UQComputingSociety/cpg/2022/README.md

 This year we'll be starting from scratch in **Python**, working our way up from the basics of competitive programming to more advanced algorithms and data structures.

-We'll also be hosting our own mini CPG competitions semi-regularly to revise the algorithms and techniques we've learnt and to practice/get used to competition format. (note: there are prizes to be won!)
+We'll also be hosting our own mini CPG competitions semi-regularly to revise the algorithms and techniques we've learnt and to practice/get used to competition format. (bonus: there are prizes to be won!)

 ## Resources